You can ask the court to enforce a parenting agreement or order if the other parent isn't following the agreement or order. For example:

 Provincial Court or Supreme Court?

-Family cases in Victoria follow different procedures.
-See Family matters at the Victoria Courthouse for more information.
+Family cases in Surrey and Victoria Provincial (Family) Court follow different procedures.
+See Surrey and Victoria Family Court for more information.
+See Surrey and Victoria Family Court for more information.

 You have to apply to enforce your order or agreement in the same court that it is filed.
 Choose either the Provincial Court guide or Supreme Court guide below.